crwn-nrth-web/my-notes/content/Philosophy/Kim-on-justification-in-epistemology.md

   - Kim-on-traditional-analysis-of-knowledge
   - traditional-analysis-of-knowledge
 ---
+> [!source] Kim, J. (1988). *"What is ‘Naturalized Epistemology’?"* In Philosophical Perspectives, Vol. 2, Epistemology, 381-391
 ### Kim on traditional epistemology
 According to Kim, traditional epistemology involves attempts to provide answers to two interrelated questions:
 - "what conditions must a belief meet if we are justified in accepting it as true?"